 The specific rules and recommendations related to nature of work, possible hazards and control measures are given in the comprehensive manuals developed by the school.

-The Office of Health and Safety also provides safety information and the university standard operating procedures on its website.
+The Office of Health, Safety and Emergency also provides safety information and the university standard operating procedures on its website.